Uber, company is brilliant.

 I will come back to the logo mark in a bit.

-With the name like ‘PipeCandy’ we knew we could afford to be fun and sprightly.
+With a name like ‘PipeCandy’ we knew we could afford to be fun and sprightly.
 Cursive fonts suited this well.
 The P and the C lent themselves well for cursive writing as well.

 We tried the following options, with various funnels for the visual mark.